Skip to content

 Know When to Get Out of The Water

-It is amazing how quickly your feet can go from completely normal to looking like ground beef.
-If you are on a multi day trip it ic critical to make sure you are taking care of yourself.
-That means staying hydrated, cleaning your wetsuit, and taking care of your feet!
+It is amazing how quickly your feet can go from completely normal to looking like ground beef from blistering and water exposure.
+If you are on a multi day trip, it is critical to make sure you are taking care of yourself.
+That means staying hydrated, cleaning your wetsuit, and moisturizing your feet!
 One of the toughest calls you can make on a trip is to know when to get out of the water.
 If you forgot your booties up in your room, just stay out of the water for a day.
-It is brutal to miss a day, but it beats missing the rest of the trip and having to heal up for over a month with major foot injuries.
-We speak from experience when we say it is not fun to spend more time than necessary in 3rd world clinics trying to pick up antibiotics for blood poisoning.
+It is brutal to miss a day, but it beats missing the rest of the trip and having to heal up for over a month with foot injuries.
+We speak from experience when we say it is not fun to spend more time than necessary in clinics halfway across the world trying to pick up antibiotics for blood poisoning.

 Previous article Picking the Right Speargun Track